sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/video-cleanup-of-databases-after-upgrade-procedure.md

 Listen to two Microsoft Field Engineers as they talk about best practices on how to cleanup databases after an upgrade procedure.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/42e6f458-0d0c-4c79-a6bd-58844f06f484?autoplay=false]

-For a list of the sample scripts to use, see [Post-upgrade scripts.](https://gallery.technet.microsoft.com/sharepoint/Post-Upgrade-Cleanup-35099a7a)

 For more information on how to handle cleanup of a database, see [Post Upgrade Cleanup - Missing Server Side Dependencies.](/archive/blogs/dawiese/post-upgrade-cleanup-missing-server-side-dependencies)